visits

 Posted on: Dec, 7th 2010

 On 1980, Steve Kirsh and Richard F. Lyon developed independently the first prototypes of optical mouse, technology that will began to replace the old ball mechanical mice in the 2001.
 Opposite to the mechanicals, the optical mice can't stuck by the dirt and are lot of more precise.
 Here you will discover how works exactly.
-Don't stop reading the rest of:
+Learn more about "How works an optical mouse"

 visits